 Planting larger trees on your property isn’t always cheap or easy to do.
 Growing young tree saplings will be a more cost-effective option instead.
 You will even have the opportunity to watch your garden grow and transform into your desired nature sanctuary over the years.

 Flowers are elegant additions to paved areas.
-There are numerous sizes, shapes and colours to choose from when planting them in around your paved areas.
+There are numerous sizes, shapes and colours to choose from when planting them around your paved areas.

 A flower garden will attract pollinators such as bees and other insects to your garden, promoting the overall health and growth of all your garden plants.